jjiwtx/on-guard/src/site/notes/The Case for Christianity/Home Page - The Case for Christianity - Strengthening Faith with Reason, Logic, and Fact.md

 - Handouts with Discussion Questions - [Google Drive](https://drive.google.com/drive/folders/1CKNNgiogAsnV4Hmxs-1QpDf7Ps98MWJe?usp=drive_link)

 # Questions
-If you have any questions, feel free to email me at
+If you have any questions, feel free to email me at thecaseforchristianity2025 at gmail dot com.
+(Replace the word "at" with @ and "dot" with a .)

 ---